EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Analog Electrical Conductivity using the Processor's Analog Pins<!--! {#menu_walk_analog_elec_conductivity} -->

 This is the code for the measuring electrical conductivity using the processor's internal ADC and analog input pins.
-The Arduino pin controlling power on/off and the sensing pin are required for the constuctor.
+The Arduino pin controlling power on/off and the sensing pin are required for the constructor.
 The power supply for the sensor *absolutely must be switched on and off between readings*!
 The resistance of your in-circuit resistor, the cell constant for your power cord, and the number of measurements to average are the optional third, fourth, and fifth arguments.
 For best results, you should also connect the AREF pin of your processors ADC to the power supply for the and compile with the build flag `-D MS_PROCESSOR_ADC_REFERENCE_MODE=EXTERNAL`.